gitlabhq/gitlabhq/CONTRIBUTING.md

 We welcome merge requests with fixes and improvements to GitLab code, tests, and/or documentation.
 The features we would really like a merge request for are listed with the label [`Accepting Merge Requests` on our issue tracker for CE][accepting-mrs-ce] and [EE][accepting-mrs-ee] but other improvements are also welcome.
+Please note that if an issue is marked for the current milestone either before or while you are working on it, a team member may take over the merge request in order to ensure the work is finished before the release date.

 If you want to add a new feature that is not labeled it is best to first create a feedback issue (if there isn't one already) and leave a comment asking for it